 MAIN OUTCOME MEASURES: Satisfaction, measured as willingness to have the same treatment in another pregnancy or recommend that treatment to a friend.

-results: Women in ‘tight‘(vs. ‘less tight’) control made fewer positive comments about the amount of medication taken (5 vs. 28 women, respectively) and the level of BP monitoring (7 vs. 16, respectively).
+results: Among the 533 women in ‘tight‘ (N=265) vs. ‘less tight’ (N=268) control who provided comments for qualitative analysis, women in ‘tight’ (vs. ‘less tight’) control made fewer positive comments about the amount of medication taken (5 vs. 28 women, respectively) and intensity of BP monitoring (7 vs. 17, respectively).
 However, this did not translate into less willingness to either have the same treatment in another pregnancy (434, 95.8% vs. 423, 92.4%, respectively; p=0.14) or recommend that treatment to a friend (435, 96.0% and 428, 93.4%, respectively; p=0.17).
-Also, satisfaction remained high among women in ‘tight’ control who suffered an adverse outcome (vs. those who did not), whereas this was seen to a lesser degree among women in ‘less tight’ control (p<0.001 for pre-eclampsia).
+Importantly, although satisfaction remained high among women with an adverse outcome, those in ‘tight’ control who suffered an adverse outcome (vs. those who did not) were not consistently less satisfied, whereas this was not the case among women in ‘less tight’ control among whom satisfaction was consistently lower for the CHIPS primary outcome (p<0.001), severe hypertension (p≤0.01), and pre-eclampsia (p<0.001).

-conclusions: Women in ‘tight’ control were satisfied with their care, even when adverse outcomes occurred, and no less satisfied than women in ‘less tight’ control.
+conclusions: Women in ‘tight’ (vs. ‘less tight’) control were equally satisfied with their care, and more so in the face of adverse perinatal or maternal outcomes.